-Marx Cooper, History Digital, Fernando Valley, Abt 1918, Percy Masson, Digital Collections, Samuel Marx
+Calabasas Circa, History Digital, 1918 San, 1918 Calabasas, Fernando Valley, Abt 1918, Digital Collections

 William Ellsworth Smythe, founder of a social movement known as "Little Landers" worked with George W. Harris and Marshall Valentine Hartranft to build the "Los Terrenitos" or the "Little Lands" Colony in 1913.
 Smythe and his disciples believed that any man could support himself and his family on a single acre of irrigated land.The Colony struggled through economic recession and by 1920 had ceased to exist.
 Little Landers Historical Society.
 San Fernando Valley History Digital Library.